Scholarship awards are subject to funding availability each year.

 - The Myra Wilson Scholarship

 was established in 1999 in memory of Myra Wilson, a graduate from the College.
 It is awarded to a student preparing for a career in law librarianship, public library reference service or international librarianship.
+The amount of the award is up to $5000.

 - The Noyes Library Association Scholarship